What Are The Factors For 18

 Family Dynamics and Support Systems

 Family dynamics and support systems are crucial for providing a stable and nurturing environment for 18-year-olds.
 The quality of family relationships, the level of emotional support, and the presence of positive role models can significantly impact an individual's well-being and development.
-A supportive family can provide a safety net during times of stress, offer guidance and encouragement, and help young adults navigate the challenges of adulthood.
+A supportive family can provide a safety net during times of stress, offer guidance and encouragement, and help young adults deal with the challenges of adulthood.

 Cultural and Societal Expectations